 JMF: Even there, the definition of elect is rooted in Paul in Ephesians 1.
 Christ is the elect, and we all are elect in him.

-DT: That’s right.
+DT: Right.
 God loves all of us equally.
 He cherishes each one of us equally.
 He, as it were, carries a picture of each of us in his wallet.
 Each one of us is dear to God.
-When he went to the cross, all our faces were upon his heart.
+When he went to the cross, all our faces were on his heart.
 He is overwhelmed with joy so that the heavens rejoice when one sinner returns to him and receives the salvation already won for him.

 JMF: Yeah.
 And [on the other hand] there’s a refusal that we’re free to make [DT: Yes.], like the fellow in prison—he refuses the pardon.
 Who can explain that?
 He likes it better in prison, it works better to the way he is, or something.
 But for whatever reason, he refused it.
 Maybe his sense of justice.
 Who knows?